kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 Check out the real project [E-commerce](https://www.codewithantonio.com/projects/ecommerce) (or a similar one [Course-platform](https://www.codewithantonio.com/projects/lms-platform)).
 It is a full stack web application with Next.js 13, React, shadcn/ui, Prisma, and MySQL, including Dashboard and CMS creation.
 Some packages used in the project:

 - @clerk/nextjs: add authentication and user management to your Next.js application.
 - prisma and @prisma/client: an open-source ORM for Node.js and TypeScript.
-It integrates Prisma with [PlanetScale](https://planetscale.com/docs/prisma/prisma-quickstart), a MySQL-compatible serverless database.
+You can integrate Prisma with [PlanetScale](https://planetscale.com/docs/prisma/prisma-quickstart), a MySQL-compatible serverless database.
+The fastest way to get started with Prisma is by following the [Quickstart](https://www.prisma.io/docs/getting-started/quickstart).
 - zustand: one of many state management libraries for React.
 - react-hot-toast: lightweight notifications for React.
 - lucide-react: implementation of the lucide icon library for react applications.